stencila/stencila/fixtures/fragments/md/for.md

 :::

-However note that there must be empty lines between sections. e.g this should _not_ be parsed as a `ForEach`,
+However note that there must be empty lines between sections. e.g this should _not_ be parsed as a `For`,

 ::: for item in [1,2,3]
 ::: else